SfyMantissa/voting/README.md

 My contract is not perfect.
 I constantly work on refining my craft and thus I ask senior colleagues for suggestions.
 And I don't blatantly copy/paste suggestions but try to get a deep understanding of my own mistakes so that I don't repeat them in the future.

+**Core functionality works exactly like explained above, all to do's are mere improvements.**

 **Thanks to my friend Arthur who pointed out the issues.**

 1. _uint32_ usage where _uint256_ could be used